Yanfu Temple (Alxa League): History

 The temple was first established in 1731, in the 9th year of Yongzheng period in the Qing dynasty (1644–1911).
 The Mahavira Hall was added to the temple between 1737 and 1739 by Prince Luobozangduoerji (罗卜藏多尔济).
 In 1760, Qianlong Emperor inscribed and honored the name "Yanfu Temple" (延福寺).
 In 1805, Prince Mahabala (马哈巴拉) erected the Agaba Hall (阿格巴殿), Guanyin Hall, Dalike Temple (达理克庙) and renovated the Jingang Hall and Bhaisajyaguru Hall.

 In 1932, Prince Dalizhaya (达理札雅) ordered to repair the Mahavira Hall.

 During the ten-year Cultural Revolution the Red Guards attacked the temple, halls, statues and other works of art were either removed, damaged or destroyed in the massive socialist movement.

-After the 3rd Plenary Session of the 11th Central Committee of the Communist Party of China, the policy of religious freedom was implemented.
+After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, a policy of some religious freedom was implemented.
 Yanfu Temple reactivated its religious activities.
 As of 2012, the temple had over 40 halls and rooms and more than 40 lamas.

 On 10 May 1986, the temple was inscribed to the Second Inner Mongolia Cultural Heritage List.

 In 2006, it was listed among the sixth batch of "Major National Historical and Cultural Sites in Inner Mongolia" by the State Council of China.